OGGM/oggm/docs/faq.rst

 are more appropriate.

-In addition, there is some issues about glacier growth: you have to be sure the limit border you have defined is large enough to allow a large growth of glaciers ;
+In addition, there is some issues about glacier growth: you have to be sure the limit border you have defined is large enough to allow a large growth of glaciers;
 secondly, you need to authorize the merge of glaciers which is implemented into OGGM but not automated ; last, there might be not negligible changes in the landscape around the glacier as well as evolution of the glacier